Before & After Anesthesia

 - Dry Socket: The incidence of dry socket has gone down over the years, but it is still a painful complication of tooth extraction.
 It is not an infection, but rather the loss of the blood clot that normally forms within a tooth socket.
 A dry socket usually manifests around the 3rd day postoperatively.
 Please call our office or have a doctor paged if you experience a painful throbbing ache that radiates to the ear.
 A short appointment may be necessary to place a soothing medicament within the tooth socket.
 Sometimes over-the-counter remedies, such as “red cross toothache,” may be helpful.

-Questions: Please do not hesitate to call the office or have a doctor paged if there are any concerns about your recovery.
+If you have any questions, please do not hesitate to call the office at Merrifield Oral Surgery Phone Number 703-639-0027 or have a doctor paged if there are any concerns about your recovery.